alekssamos/YandexTranslate/addon/doc/en/readme2.md

 > Other translators, such as "Translate", "InstantTranslate" and others,
 > if there is, it is better to disable or delete it, in order to avoid conflicts.

+New 4: By popular demand added DeepL API for translation .
+Select DeepL from the API combobox in the add-on settings.

 New 3: added the ability to save translates to the cache.
 If you need it, check the appropriate box in the add-on settings.

 New 2: Starting with the version from October 5, 2021,